 Users and uses

-Because of their comparability with the boundaries and definitions used in the national accounts, the data are a useful input to economic analysis.
-In addition to the mandatory requirement to supply data to Eurostat, the potential uses for data come from a variety of international organisations, the UK and other governments, and the research community.
-The primary users of environmental taxes data in the government are HM Treasury and the Department for Environment, Food and Rural Affairs (Defra).Nôl i'r tabl cynnwys
+Due to its compatibility with the boundaries and definitions used in the national accounts, the data are a useful input to economic analysis.
+The potential uses for data come from a variety of international organisations, UK and other governments and the research community.
+The primary users of environmental taxes data in government are HM Treasury and the Department for Environment, Food and Rural Affairs (Defra).Nôl i'r tabl cynnwys

 Coherence and comparability

-Environmental taxes data are sourced from national accounts, public sector accounts branch and are based on administrative data supplied by HM Treasury.
-During the compilation process, validation checks ensure that published Office for National Statistics (ONS) environmental taxes data are consistent with the source data.
+Environmental taxes data are sourced from the public sector accounts branch of the Office for National Statistics (ONS) and are based on administrative data supplied by HM Treasury.
+During the compilation process, validation checks ensure that published ONS environmental taxes data are consistent with the source data.

 Environmental taxes data are published as a time series from 1997, and data within this time series are internally consistent, enabling the analysis of emerging trends.
-The UK national tax list is regularly reviewed to determine if any new environmental taxes have been introduced or have ceased.
-Data are comparable over time and the time series is subject to revision each year as new public sector accounts, or supply and use data used to break such information down by industry are released.
+The UK National Tax List is regularly reviewed to determine if any environmental taxes have been introduced or have stopped.
+Data are comparable over time and the time series is subject to revision each year.
+Revisions can occur for various reasons including updates to source data.

 The UK Environmental Accounts are a satellite account of the main national accounts.
 As such, estimates of environmental taxes published in the UK Environmental Accounts are consistent with those used in the national accounts.

 As definitions of environmental taxes reported are internationally agreed, this allows for cross-country comparisons of levels of environmental taxation to be made.
-The data sets “environmental taxes as a share of GDP and environmental taxes a share of total taxes and social contributions” within the Environmental Accounts publication contain data on the UK along with other EU countries.
+The data tables “environmental taxes as a share of GDP” and “environmental taxes a share of total taxes and social contributions” within the Environmental Accounts publication, contain data on the UK along with other EU countries.
 These data are available on the Eurostat website.

 Timeliness and punctuality

 Environmental taxes data are published within the Environmental Accounts release in June each year.
-The timeliness of the environmental taxes data contained within this publication varies from Y-1 to Y-3 depending on the breakdown available.
-We aim to publish the most timely environmental taxes data available as soon as is possible.
+The timeliness of the environmental taxes data contained within the release varies from year-1 to year-3 depending on the specific breakdown.
+The ONS aim to publish the most timely data environmental taxes data available as soon as is possible.

 The release, and any articles associated with the environmental taxes estimates, are pre-announced on the ONS website.
-Previously released datasets are accessible on the ONS website.
+As well as the latest dataset, previously released datasets are accessible on the ONS website.

 Concepts and definitions